 Direct seed cauliflower into the garden where the soil temperature is between 65°F and 75°F and the weather will remain cool.

 About Cauliflower.
 Cauliflower is a cool-weather half-hardy biennial grown as an annual.
 Cauliflower is grown for its edible buds which form a solid head atop single stalks.
 Heads are sometimes called curds.
 Heads can be cream, white, purple, or green colored.
-Broccoflower is a hybrid cross between a cauliflower and a broccoli; broccoflowers have green heads.
+Broccoflower is a hybrid cross between a cauliflower and broccoli; broccoflowers have green heads.

 Cauliflower Yield.
-Plant 1 to 2 plants per household member
+Plant 1 to 2 plants per household member.

 Site.
 Cauliflower grows best in rich, well-drained, moisture-retentive soil with a pH within the 6.5 to 8.0 range.
 Plant cauliflower in full sun.
 Broccoflower prefers partial shade.
 Add aged compost to planting beds before planting.

 Cauliflower Planting Time.
 Cauliflower requires 55 to 100 days of cool, even temperatures to reach harvest.
 Start cauliflower seed indoors 6 to 10 weeks before the last frost in spring.
 Cauliflower germinates at 45°F. (Cauliflower is usually grown from transplants.)
 Transplants can go into the garden 2 to 6 weeks before the last frost, usually 6 weeks after sowing when plants have 4 to 5 true leaves.
 Direct seed cauliflower into the garden where the soil temperature is between 65°F and 75°F and the weather will remain cool.
-Crops for fall harvest can be direct seeded 8 to 12 weeks before the first expected frost in fall.
+Crops for a fall harvest can be direct-seeded 8 to 12 weeks before the first expected frost in fall.
 Cauliflower does not like extremes of temperature, hot or cold; it does not tolerate dry conditions.
-Plant cauliflower in autumn for a winter harvest where winters are mild and frost free.
+Plant cauliflower in autumn for a winter harvest where winters are mild and frost-free.
 Extreme temperatures will cause cauliflower to bolt and go to seed.

 More tips: Planting Cauliflower.

 Cauliflower Planting and Spacing.
 Sow cauliflower seeds ½ inch deep and 2 to 3 inch apart.
 Thin plants to 15 to 24 inches apart; space rows 24 to 30 inches apart.
-Set leggy or cooked-stemmed transplants deeply, up to their first leaves, so that they will not grow top heavy.
+Set leggy or cooked-stemmed transplants deeply, up to their first leaves, so that they will not grow top-heavy.
 For succession crops, plant a couple of heads at a time or plant early and midseason varieties at the same time.